fase-conf/eiram.github.io/index.md

 * Is the artifact complete, i.e., how many of the results of the paper are replicable?
 * Is the artifact well-documented?
 * Is the artifact easy to use?
+* Does the artifact provide a proper and explicitly documented license?
 * Is the artifact publicly and permanently available?

 The artifact evaluation is performed in the following two phases.